gbroques/awesome-french/README.md

 ## Audio + Text
 * [InnerFrench podcast](https://innerfrench.com/podcast/) - Intermediate podcast in French with transcripts available after creating a free account.
+* [Litteratureaudio.com](https://www.litteratureaudio.com/) - free audio books from Des Livres à Lire et à Entendre, a non-profit association whose aim is to facilitate access to the joys of literature for everyone, particularly the blind and partially sighted.

 ## Websites